cannlytics/cannlytics-website/README.md

 npm run start
 ```

 > If you encounter problems with livereload, then try `pip uninstall django-livereload-server livereload` followed by `pip install django-livereload-server`.
+Also ensure that `PRODUCTION=False` in your `.env` file.

 ### Running the project for development with hot-reload <a name="running"></a>